rickabrac/JavaSpiderBot/README.md

 	ERROR 404 [https://duckduckgo.com/newsletter]
 	/robots.txt DISALLOW [https://duckduckgo.com/search?foo=bar]

-  Legend:
+## Legend

-	Lines beginning with "•" indicate a successfully crawled page.
+	• Lines beginning with "•" indicate a successfully crawled page.

-	Indented lines with "href=[..."" indicate unique crawlable URLs within the preceeding page.
+	• Indented lines with "href=[..."" indicate unique crawlable URLs within the preceeding page.

-	The ERROR line is an example of an HTTP file not found failure.
+	• The ERROR line is an example of an HTTP file not found failure.

-	The last line indicates that crawling the page is disallowed by /robots.txt
+	• The last line indicates that crawling the page is disallowed by /robots.txt

 ## Limitations